 Table of contents

-- What do we call a lead generation process?
+- What is a lead generation process?

 - Why do you need a lead generation process?